Bylaws of the

 5.1 Number and Qualifications

-The Board Officer positions include the President, a Vice President, a Secretary and a Treasurer, each of whom shall be elected by the Board, preferably from among its Members.
+The Board Officers include a President, a Vice President, a Secretary and a Treasurer.
+Board Officers are elected by a majority of Directors.
 Any two or more offices may be held by the same person, except the offices of President and Secretary.

 5.2 Election and Term of Officers

 The successor Officers of the Coalition shall be elected on an annual basis.